rokiszb/cryotoExchange/README.md

 **2. Or old school way.
 Download Composer dependencies**

-Make sure you have [Composer installed and php 7.2<](https://getcomposer.org/download/) and then run:
+Make sure you have [Composer](https://getcomposer.org/download/)  and php 7.2< installed and then run:

 ```